sidney-eliot/3d-artists-handbook/content/process/hair.md

 To avoid repetition in textures used for strands, a couple of materials are created, each using different hair stands that can then be easily chosen from.
 This allows one to be very flexible, as one can at any point decide that one wants to replace all the hair stand types with other or even more types.

-Hair cards are great for games because of its low tris count and working well with physics/ animation.
+Hair cards are great for games because of its low tris count and working well with physics and animation.
 The poly count vastly depends on hairstyle, can range from 1k tris to 10k tris.

 |Tris|Character
 |:-:|:-: